AI4Finance-Foundation/Awesome_AI4Finance/README.md

    Well, we are NOT aiming for completeness or authority.

-   Our selection procedure is quite similar to the peer-review process: 1). recomendation from our community members, 2). final conclusiong by core members after some quantitative survey.
+   Our selection procedure is quite similar to the peer-review process: 1). recomendation from our community members, 2). final conclusion by core members after some quantitative survey.

    The goal is to provide a useful list for newcommers.